-You can also access the alerting details panel from the timeline event selector at the top of the dashboard.
+You can also access the alerting details panel from the Stackdriver Kubernetes Engine Monitoring dashboard timeline event selector.
 A timeline of incidents gives you a view of alerting violations that happened within the selected time range.
-If you hover over red areas in the timeline, event cards appear:
+If you place your pointer over a red area in the timeline, event cards appear:

-If you don't see any Kubernetes resources in your dashboard, then check the following:
+If you don't see any Kubernetes resources in your Stackdriver Kubernetes Engine Monitoring dashboard, then check the following:

-Is the correct GCP project selected at the top of the page?
-If not, use the drop-down menu at the top of the page to select a project.
+Is the correct Google Cloud project selected at the top of the page?
+If not, use the drop-down list in the menu bar to select a project.
 You must select the project whose data you want to see.